-We are recruiting Trainee and qualified Residential Support Workers to work in our client’s homes in Leicestershire with the focus of undertaking a temp – perm contract with a core supplier once you have achieved the relevant exposure and training.
+We are recruiting Trainee and qualified Residential Support Workers to work in our client’s homes in Norfolk with the focus of undertaking a temp – perm contract with a core supplier once you have achieved the relevant exposure and training.

 You will be working with young people aged 11 to 18 who have been placed into the care system for numerous reasons with an array of disorders, behaviours and needs and therefore require individuals who have the confidence, patience and skill set to successfully work with these young people and make a positive impact on their lives.

 Position involves providing security, guidance, interaction and support to young people with challenging behaviour and complex needs within a residential setting with the intention of creating an environment that caters for a young person’s intellectual, spiritual, social and emotional needs.

 In this role you will work as part of a team to support the young people throughout the day with basic tasks such as supporting with meal preparation, cleaning, education and shopping.
 You will also be required to interact with professionals such as Social Workers, Probation Officers and Police Officers and support the young people in environments such as classrooms, courts and police stations.